eclipse-zenoh/zenoh-backend-influxdb/v2/README.md

               // this option is optional
               strip_prefix: "demo/example",
               volume: {
-                //this will be influxdb for v1 and influxdb2 for v2 (exactly the same name as in volumes section)
+                //this will be influxdb2 for v2 (exactly the same name as in volumes section)
-                id: "influxdb",
+                id: "influxdb2",
-                // the database/bucket name within InfluxDB
+                // the database name within InfluxDB (not the db ID)
                 db: "zenoh_example",
                 // if the database doesn't exist, create it
-                create_db: false,
+                create_db: true,
                 // strategy on storage closure
-                on_closure: "do_nothing",
+                on_closure: "drop_db",
                 private: {

-                  //For Influxdb v1.x:
-                  //Required: InfluxDB credentialsto read-write on the bucket
-                  //username: "admin",
-                  //password: "password"

-                //For Influxdb v2.x:
-                  //Required
+                  //required
-                  //InfluxDB credentials, with read/write privileges for the database
+                  // If needed: InfluxDB credentials, with read/write privileges for the database
-                  //the org_id value should be the same as for admin
+                  //this will be the same as for admin
                   //  org_id: "organization ID",
-                    //this is a token with either:
+                    //this is any token with either:
                     //a.)
-Read-Write access to the existing DB named above in the config (case where db/bucket already exists)
+Read-Write access to the existing DB mentioned above in the config
                     //b.)
-Read-write access to ALL buckets in the organization so it can access the new bucket created by zenoh;
+Read-write access to ALL buckets in the organization so it can access the new bucket created by zenoh
-                                //(case where a new db/bucket has to be created)
                    // token: "user access token"
                 }
               }